 - Workshops are compulsory.
 They’re very different to traditional tutorials – your group will be divided into subgroups and you will carry out practical legal tasks very similar to those you’d encounter in a solicitor’s office.
-The intention of these sessions is to use realistic simulated transactions to instil knowledge and legal skills and allow you to apply them.
+The intention of these sessions is to use realistic simulated scenarios to instil knowledge and legal skills and allow you to apply them.

 - You will also be required to attend assessments during the academic year.
-You will receive notice of these dates well in advance.
+You will receive notice of these dates in advance.

 - You must complete preparatory reading, and revision of your seven foundation subjects before the course starts.
 Details of the preparatory work required will be available once you have accepted a place.

 - Learning resources and timetables are online so a laptop (with a working microphone and webcam) is essential for your studies.
 You will also need wifi at home.

 - In-person attendance on campus at workshops is compulsory.

 - For those who have chosen an LLM SQE preparation course, you will be given an option of choosing to study either 2 online elective modules and/or to complete a dissertation (depending on the course you have chosen).